Josephvv7/FinancialTracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- As a user, I want my transactions to be loaded from a file when the application starts so that I can access my previous transaction history

+- As a user, I want to add new deposits to my transaction history so that I can track my income

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to add new payments to my transaction history so that I can track my expenses

+- As a user, I want to view all my transactions in a ledger so that I can see my complete financial history

+- As a user, I want to view only my deposit transactions so that I can analyze my income

+- As a user, I want to view only my payment transactions so that I can analyze my expenses

+- As a user, I want to generate a report of transactions from the current month so that I can review this month's activity

+- As a user, I want to generate a report of transactions from the previous month so that I can review last month's activity

+- As a user, I want to generate a report of transactions from the current year so that I can review this year's activity

+- As a user, I want to generate a report of transactions from the previous year so that I can review last year's activity

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to search for transactions by vendor name so that I can review all transactions with a specific vendor

 ## Setup